spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 12. The agent contacts the server (using its SVID as its TLS client certificate) to obtain the registration entries it is authorized for.
 13. The server authenticates the agent using the agent's SVID.
 The agent, in turn, completes the mTLS handshake and authenticates the server using the bootstrap bundle.
 14. The server then fetches all [authorized registration entries](#authorized-registration-entries) from its data store and sends them to the agent.
 15. The agent then sends workload CSRs to the server which the server signs and returns as workload SVIDs to the client.
-THe client puts them in cache.
+The client puts them in cache.
 15. Now fully bootstrapped, the agent starts listening on the Workload API socket.
 16. A workload calls the Workload API to request an SVID.
 17. The agent initiates the workload attestation process by calling its workload attestors, providing them with the process ID of the workload process.
 18. Attestors use kernel and userspace calls to discover additional bits of information ("selectors") about the workload.
-19. The attestors return the discovered information to agent in the form of selectors.
+19. The attestors return the discovered information to the agent in the form of selectors.
 20. The agent determines the workload's identity by comparing discovered selectors to registration entries, and returns the correct SVID (already in its cache) to the workload when the workload asks for it.

 ## Authorized Registration Entries